-Health enthusiasts listen up: the most nutritious, tasty and clean way to cook fish is also the easiest — steamed fish is where it’s at.
-Similar to poached cod, where you cook the fish in simmering (but not boiling) liquid, steaming fish also requires liquid.
+Health enthusiasts listen up: the most nutritious, tasty and clean way to cook Pacific cod is also the easiest — steamed Pacific cod is where it’s at.
+Similar to poached Pacific cod, where you cook the fish in simmering (but not boiling) liquid, steaming fish also requires liquid.
 But with this cooking method, steam — created once the liquid passes its boiling point — carries heat to the fish and cooks it through in a gradual, gentle fashion.

 Steaming is perfect for any type of fish, but especially appropriate for delicate, flakey ones like cod.
 And while it can seem complicated, it’s not; it’s actually quite simple.